New Hampshire reaches $25M deal with Monsanto over PCBs

 As a result, stronger advisories against eating fish have been issued for some waterways.

 Similar lawsuits have been filed in other states related to PCB contamination.
 Two years ago, Monsanto agreed to pay $95 million over PCB contamination in the state of Washington.
-Also, the company announced a $650 million settlement with several California cities.
-Lawsuits have also been filed in Maryland and Delaware.
+Also, the company announced a $650 million settlement with several California cities along with communities in Washington, Maryland and Oregon.
+Lawsuits have been filed in Maryland and Delaware.